ShawTim/react-electron-example/README.md

 [bootstrap-icons](https://icons.getbootstrap.com/) is also used.

-Dont get me wrong - not a fan though.
+Dont get me wrong - not a fan of bootstrap though.
 I use Material-UI quite heavily on other projects.
 It just depends on the scenario.

 #### jest (testing)
 [jest](https://jestjs.io/) comes with CRA (Create React App) for unit testing.
 It also provides test converage report.